GOES History

 Image: GOES N-P (13-15)

-GOES-N, O, and P further improved the imager and sounder resolution with the Image Navigation and Registration subsystem, which uses geographic landmarks and star locations to better pinpoint the coordinates of intense storms.
+GOES-N, O and P further improved the imager and sounder resolution with improvements to the Image Navigation and Registration subsystem, including a star tracker, to better locate the coordinates of intense storms.
 Detector optics were improved and because of better batteries and more available power, imaging is continuous.

 GOES Status